cytopia/pwncat/README.md

                         client which connects to another server specified by address given via -L/--local addr:port.
                         (I.e.: proxies a remote service to a local address)

+  -R addr:port, --remote addr:port
+                        [Remote forward mode]:
+                        This mode will start two clients internally.
+One is connecting to the target and one is connecting to another pwncat/netcat server you have started some- where.
+Once connected, it will then proxy traffic between you and the target.
+                        This mode should be applied on machines that block incoming traffic and only allow outbound.
+                        The connection to your listening server is given by -R/--remote addr:port and the connection to the target machine via the positional arguments.

 optional arguments:
   -e cmd, --exec cmd    Execute shell command.
 Only for connect or listen mode.